Just when you think you're in the clear for dental milestones...your wisdom teeth pop in and join the party.

 Does Everyone Have Wisdom Teeth?

-In modern times they are not always functional.
-If significant pain is experienced during the growth of these molars, they probably need to be removed to avoid more serious complications.
+Wisdom teeth are not really functional or necessary today, and it’s quite common to have them removed.
+If you experience significant pain during the growth of these molars, they probably need to be removed to avoid more severe complications.

-When do you know if wisdom teeth removal is the right answer?
+When do you know if wisdom teeth removal is the correct answer?

-When the wisdom teeth begin to come in, it is normal to experience a decent amount of discomfort.
-The best thing to do when you begin to experience the general discomfort associated with this growth is to go see your dentist.
+When the wisdom teeth come in, it is normal to experience a decent amount of discomfort.
+The best thing to do when you begin to experience the general pain associated with this growth is to see your dentist.

-They will perform x-rays and an exam to determine next steps.
-Sometimes extraction is not always the answer, and general pain can be treated with over the counter medication or something prescribed by your dentist.
+They will perform x-rays and an exam to determine the next steps.
+Sometimes extraction is not the answer, and general pain can be treated with over-the-counter medication or something prescribed by your dentist.

-When wisdom teeth start to sprout, the gums will start to spread out.
+When wisdom teeth start to sprout, the gums will begin to spread out.
 As a result, flaps of skin can form around them.
 Little pieces of food and bacteria can get caught underneath these flaps.
-If the gums around these molars are not cleaned thoroughly, complications can arise.
+Complications can arise if the gums around these molars are not cleaned thoroughly.

-When the gums around the teeth become painful and inflamed, it is a condition called pericorinitis.
+When the gums around the teeth become painful and inflamed, it is a condition called pericoronitis.

 Stiffness and Pain in Jaw

 As your wisdom teeth come in, they can push against your other teeth and cause them to move.
-If you have ever had braces, you know that when your teeth move it can cause major discomfort.
+If you’ve ever had braces, you know that moving your teeth can cause significant discomfort.

-When your wisdom teeth come in and your teeth move as a result, misalignment can make it difficult to open and close your mouth.
+When your wisdom teeth come in, and your teeth move, misalignment can make it difficult to open and close your mouth.
 As a result, you may experience pain while chewing or biting.

-If you experience sinus pain, congestion and pressure in the upper jaw, the problem could be your wisdom teeth.
-The growth of teeth and its roots can push against the sinuses above and behind.
-The pressure can result in headaches and sinus pain.
+If you experience sinus pain, congestion, and pressure in the upper jaw, the problem could be your wisdom teeth.
+Tooth and root growth can push against the sinuses above and behind, resulting in headaches and sinus pain.

 Cysts and Cavities Developing in Your Mouth

-If these special molars are ignored and not cleaned properly, they can cause cysts and other harmless jaw tumors.
-A cyst is a sac of fluid that gets accumulated and infects the area nearby.
+If these particular molars are ignored and not cleaned properly, they can cause cysts and other harmless jaw tumors.
+A cyst is a fluid sac that accumulates and infects the nearby area.
 As a result, it will damage the roots of the teeth next to it.
-Though bone destruction is rare, it can happen as a result of cysts.
+Though bone destruction is rare, it can happen due to cysts.

-When these teeth come in and the existing teeth move closer together, it can be harder to keep them clean.
-Since they are more difficult to clean, it is more likely that bacteria and plaque will hide in the tighter spaces, putting you more at risk for cavities than before.
+When these teeth come in, and the existing teeth move closer together, it can be harder to keep them clean.
+Since they are more challenging to clean, it is more likely that bacteria and plaque will hide in the tighter spaces, putting you more at risk for cavities than before.

 If dental health is important to you and your family, take steps to know how to keep your gums healthy.
 Gum health is essential to maintaining healthy teeth and overall good dental hygiene.
 Brush and floss multiple times per day, avoid tobacco products, and use a therapeutic mouthwash.